preethaadutta/Online_Marksheet_Generator_System/README.md

 ✔ The database doesn't allow data redundancy.

-## Author
+## Author👩‍💻

 - [@preethaadutta](https://github.com/preethaadutta)

 💖Thank You for opening my repository💖

  💖Star my repository if You like It💖